Skip to content

 4. Default accounts on all production systems, including root, are disabled.

-5. Shared accounts are not allowed within WayToHealth systems or networks.
+5. Shared accounts are not allowed within W2H systems or networks.

 1. Users are required to make information systems inaccessible by any other individual when unattended by the users (ex. by using a password protected screen saver or logging off the system).

-2. Information systems automatically log users off the systems after 30 minutes of inactivity.
+2. W2H automatically logs users off the systems after 30 minutes of inactivity.

 3. The Security Officer or designated personnel generally rejects but can pre-approve exceptions to automatic log off requirements.

-All workstations at WayToHealth are owned and managed by UPHS and/or PMACS (Penn Medicine Academic Computing Services).
+All workstations at W2H are owned and managed by Penn Medicine IS and/or PMACS.

 1. Workstations may not be used to engage in any activity that is illegal or is in violation of organization's policies.